 The amendments may impact the classification of liabilities as current or non-current, particularly for entities that previously considered management's intentions to determine classification, and for some liabilities that can be converted into equity.

-The amendment is effective for accounting periods beginning on or after 1 January 2023; and is to be applied retrospectively in accordance with IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors.
-The amendment is not expected to have a material impact on the Company's financial statements.
+The amendments are to be applied retrospectively in accordance with IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors.
+Early adoption is permitted.